Madison Packer: PWHL

-International career
+International play

 Packer attended Team USA National Development Camps in 2006, 2007, 2008 and 2009.
 Packer was a team member of the U.S. Women's U-18 Team in 2008 and 2009, serving as alternate captain in 2009.
 She was two-time International Ice Hockey Federation World Women's U18 Championships participant in 2009 in Fussen, Germany and 2008 in Calgary, Alberta, capturing Gold medals both times.

 After her junior year of college, Packer was cut from the US Women's team prior to Olympic tryouts.
 She described the experience in a panel session with the Brooklyn Historical Society: "It became clear that that Olympic dream wasn't going to happen.
 I was prepared to graduate, and retire following my senior year, and I did.
 When I finished my senior year, I trained for an Ironman, walked away from hockey as a player, and began coaching while I finished my final semester of college.
 The mentality then was that if you weren't in your respective national program, it was basically graduate and play in a pick up league, or move to Canada or Boston if you could make a team in the CWHL and play for free."